Ella Rodman Church

+She was born Ella Rodman Mcllvaine, the daughter of Cornelius Prall Mcllvaine and Harriet Robinson.

 Her early fiction includes a collection of short stories, Flights of Fancy (1853), and a gothic novel set in southern Italy, The Catanese; or, The Real and the Ideal (1853).
 She wrote numerous books for children published by religious publishers, including the Elmridge series, where a governess instructs children about the natural world.

 On September 21, 1855, she married Joseph Moran Church, a poet, journalist, and publisher of the Philadelphia-based magazine Church's Bizzare.
 Together they edited a successor magazine, The Fireside Visitor, in 1856.

 Ella Rodman Church died on 25 October 1912 in Kings County, New York.

 In The Uncollected Henry James (2004), Floyd R. Horowitz attributed a number of stories published under the names Leslie Walter and Fannie Caprice to Henry James.
 In 2009, Lisa Nemrow established that those were pseudonyms used by Ella Rodman Church.